melaniehuang/creative-coding-studio/course-material/week-04.md

 }
 ```

 So now we can see some changes.
+We've changed:
+- the colour of the background
-We've changed the colour of the background and text.
-We've also changed the position of the canvas and the order of the elements.
+- the colour of the text
+- the position of the canvas
+- the viewing order of the canvas(moving it to the back)

 Now let's mess about with the fonts.

 ## Google Fonts + HTML/CSS
 Let's navigate to [Google Fonts](https://fonts.google.com/).
-Google fonts is a catalog of well made web fonts that are free and open source.
+Google Fonts is a catalog of well made web fonts that are free and open source.

 There's a checkbox labelled "Show only variable fonts" where you can see all the variable fonts available.
-Variable fonts on the web are a fairly new concept and are definitely not in common use but that's why its a good candidate to have some fun with.
+Variable fonts on the web are a fairly new concept and are definitely not in common use however I suspect this will change soon.
+In any case, it's a good topic to start to think about and play around with.

-If you want to use one of these fonts, go ahead and download it but for the class we'll be using [Amstelvar](https://googlefonts.github.io/fluid/#wave) which has full support of a bunch of variations.
-Download this font file here: https://github.com/TypeNetwork/Amstelvar/blob/master/fonts/Amstelvar-Roman%5Bwdth%2Cwght%2Copsz%5D.ttf
+If you want to use one of these variable fonts, go ahead and download it however many of them can only be altered in "weight".
+We're going to alter the "width" and "weight" of our poster text for our class today so we're going to use [Amstelvar](https://googlefonts.github.io/fluid/#wave).
+- Download this font file here: https://github.com/TypeNetwork/Amstelvar/blob/master/fonts/Amstelvar-Roman%5Bwdth%2Cwght%2Copsz%5D.ttf

-You can also find some fun variable vonts with fun variations [here](https://v-fonts.com/).
+You can also find some fun variable fonts with fun variations [here](https://v-fonts.com/).

 Now we want to load this font from our computer and use it on our poster.
-1. Let's select "Download" in the middle right.
+1. Let's select "Download" in the middle right or if you're on Google Fonts, select "Download family".
-2. Navigate to your Downloads folder and find the following file: "Amstelvar-Roman[wdth,wght,opsz].ttf".
+2. Navigate to your Downloads folder and find the ttf file: "Amstelvar-Roman[wdth,wght,opsz].ttf".
 3. Copy and paste this file into the folder called "data".
 4. Open up your style.css file and declare this at the top:
 ```